 The Trader Edge 0.5-sigma diffusion Index equals the percentage of explanatory variables with Z-scores that are less than 0.5 standard deviations above their respective recession thresholds.
 This new diffusion index is much more sensitive than the standard (zero-sigma) diffusion index.
 As a result, it provides much more detail on the health of the U.S. economy.
 The new 0.5-sigma diffusion index and the trend in the new diffusion index are two of the variables used to estimate the probit, logit, and neural network model forecasts.

-The percentage of explanatory variables with Z-scores below the 0.5-sigma early warning threshold increased from 30.8% to 34.6% in February.
-The additional level of detail provided by this more continuous and responsive metric will be invaluable going forward, especially given the infrequent and more discrete movements of the standard (zero-sigma) diffusion index.
+The percentage of explanatory variables with Z-scores below the 0.5-sigma early warning threshold was only 19.2% in March, well below the early warning threshold of 50%.
+The additional level of detail provided by this more continuous and responsive metric is particularly valuable in the months leading up to or emerging from a recession, especially given the infrequent and more discrete movements of the standard (zero-sigma) diffusion index.

 The gray shaded regions in Figure 3 below represent U.S. recessions as defined (after the fact) by the NBER.
 The median recession slack index is depicted in purple and is plotted against the right axis, which is expressed as the number of standard deviations above the recession threshold.
 The mean recession slack index is depicted in blue and is also plotted against the right axis.

 The dark-red, horizontal line at 0.50 standard deviations denotes a possible warning threshold for the recession slack index.
 Many of the past recessions began when the recession slack index crossed below 0.50.
 Similarly, many of the past recessions ended when the recession slack index crossed back above 0.0.